apache/spark/docs/configuration.md

   <td>(none)</td>
   <td>
     Base directory in which Spark driver logs are synced, if <code>spark.driver.log.persistToDfs.enabled</code>
     is true.
-Within this base directory, Spark creates a sub-directory for each application, and logs the driver logs specific to the application in this directory.
+Within this base directory, each application logs the driver logs to an application specific file.
     Users may want to set this to a unified location like an HDFS directory so driver log files can be persisted for later usage.
 This directory should allow any Spark user to read/write files and the Spark History Server user to delete files.
-Additionally, older logs from this directory are cleaned by Spark History Server if <code>spark.history.fs.driverlog.cleaner.enabled</code>
+Additionally, older logs from this directory are cleaned by
+    <a href="monitoring.html#spark-history-server-configuration-options"> Spark History Server</a>  if
-    is true or if not configured, falling back to <code>spark.history.fs.cleaner.enabled</code>.
-They are cleaned if they are older than max age configured at <code>spark.history.fs.driverlog.cleaner.maxAge</code> or if not configured, falling back to <code>spark.history.fs.cleaner.maxAge</code>.
+    <code>spark.history.fs.driverlog.cleaner.enabled</code> is true and, if they are older than max age configured
+    at <code>spark.history.fs.driverlog.cleaner.maxAge</code>.
   </td>
 </tr>
 <tr>